orinabrian80/demo-repo/README.md

 # Demo

-Tryong out git and all that comes with.
+Trying out git and all that comes with.